Our Purpose

 Updates of recommendations

-Find out about the latest content updates on the websiteEntry requirements for yellow fever - update
+Find out about the latest content updates on the websiteMalaria recommendation Cape Verde – update

-The entry requirements for yellow fever have been updated for Bolivia, Costa Rica, Egypt, Malaysia, Paraguay, Sao Tomé and Principé.
+The yellow fever entry requirements have been updated for Jordan and Egypt.

 Polio – updated WHO temporary recommendations